mjambon/vanity/README.md

   this.
 Part of the work would consist in making the original output of vanity fully understood by pandoc.
 Perhaps the best format for this isn't HTML but some other language best suited for pandoc input.

+Project status
+--

+I won't develop the `vanity` tool further because it works well enough for me, the original author.
+The project is up for adoption if anyone is interested in adding features, reviewing suggestions, pull requests, etc.